I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-generatemipsublevels.md

 <p><i>GenerateMipSubLevels</i> returns S_OK or an appropriate error result if the sublevels of a MIP-map texture are not successfully generated.</p>

 ## -remarks
 <p>After the user-mode display driver performs an operation that accesses only the top level of a MIP-map texture, the Microsoft Direct3D runtime calls the driver's <i>GenerateMipSubLevels</i> function to notify the driver to automatically regenerate the sublevels of the MIP-map texture by using a specific filter type.</p>

-<p>After the user-mode display driver performs an operation that accesses only the top level of a MIP-map texture, the Microsoft Direct3D runtime calls the driver's <i>GenerateMipSubLevels</i> function to notify the driver to automatically regenerate the sublevels of the MIP-map texture by using a specific filter type.</p>

 ## -requirements